 History of Society's Founders' Lecture

 The Founders' Lecture was instigated in 1914 as a token of respect to the Founders.
-The attached document gives details of all traced Founders' Lectures since 1914 including publication details or source of data: The History of the Society's Founders' Lectures from 1914.
+This document gives details of all traced Founders' Lectures since 1914, including publication details or source of data: The History of the Society's Founders' Lectures from 1914.

 The information in this document is drawn from the programmes of the meetings either published in the Society’s journal or from a separately published programme:

 Many of the papers were not subsequently published in full, or may have been published elsewhere.
 Where the programme details end with a red line, the programme continues.
 For details you should then refer to either the published programme or the programme as published in the journal.
-All the journals and programmes are available in the CSP Learning Resource Centre.
+All the journals and programmes are available from eLKAS.

 Copyright has not been identified for all of the pictures.
 We welcome information on copyright or copyright holders.